Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

-In the last line, we have chosen $c = (\Sigma_{\max} + \Sigma_{\min})/2$, where $\Sigma_{\max}$ and $\Sigma_{\min}$ denote the maximal and minimial entries of $\Sigma$, respectively.
-Now, for designs $X$ of aspect ratios $n \times p$ that are not close to 1, and with iid entries with sufficiently many moments, it is known that $\sigma_{\min}(X)$ is of the order $n^{1/2}$.
+Now, for designs $X$ of aspect ratios $n \times p$ that are not close to 1, and with i.i.d.~entries with sufficiently many moments, it is known that $\sigma_{\min}(X)$ is of the order $n^{1/2}$.
 This suggests that the covariance between $\hbeta$ and $\hep$ is small.
 Hence, this heuristic suggests that the $t$-approximation should be accurate.
 Moreover when $\hV_j - V_j \to 0$ in probability, and under the conditions in Section \ref{sec:norm}, we also have that the limiting distribution is standard normal.